Deebo Samuel Player Prop Bets for the NFL Playoffs | San Francisco vs. Los Angeles 1/30/2022

 Matchup vs. Los Angeles

-- In his six matchups against the Rams, Samuel's 73.3 receiving yards average is 21.8 more than his over/under for Sunday's game (51.5).
+- Samuel's 73.3 receiving yards per game in his six career matchups against the Rams are 19.8 more than his over/under for Sunday's game.

-- Samuel, in six matchups, had a touchdown catch twice.
-But he did not have multiple TDs in either of those games.
+- Samuel has caught a touchdown pass versus the Rams twice, but did not have multiple TDs in either of those games.

 Recent Performances